oreidy/mas-hedge-fund/README.md

 ## Usage

-### Performance Notes

-**First Run of the Day**: The first execution of `src/main.py` or `src/backtester.py` each day will take significantly longer as the system updates data caches with the most recent information (insider trades, company news, etc.).
-Subsequent runs on the same day are much faster as they use the cached data.

 ### Running the Hedge Fund

 The hedge fund analyzes stocks and provides investment recommendations for a specific date (defaults to today).